Passpoint Certified Hotspot 2.0

 Captive Portal API

-The Captive Portal API does not only improve the user experience in connection with traditional Captive Portal implementations.
-We believe that the Captive Portal API – in combination with Passpoint R1 – has the potential to deliver much of the user experience that Passpoint R2 and R3 were designed to accomplish.
+The Captive Portal API not only enhances the user experience for traditional Captive Portal implementations but, when combined with Passpoint R1, has the potential to deliver much of the user experience intended for Passpoint R2 and R3.

-The adoption of Captive Portal API among handset manufacturers has also been fast.
-Google was first to support the Captive Portal API for Android 11, and Apple soon followed with support in iOS14 and macOS Big Sur.
-With a critical mass of supporting devices, adoption across all the major operating systems appears imminent.
+The adoption of the Captive Portal API among handset manufacturers has been swift.
+Google was the first to integrate it with Android 11, and Apple quickly followed with support in iOS 14 and macOS Big Sur.
+With a growing number of supporting devices, widespread adoption across major operating systems seems imminent.

-The Captive Portal API gives service management platforms, such as the Enea Aptilo Service Management Platform (SMP), greater control of the Captive Portal flows for traditional hotspots.
-As a result, users will experience a more reliable service than ever before.
+The Captive Portal API also offers service management platforms, such as the Enea Aptilo Service Management Platform (SMP), improved control over Captive Portal flows in traditional hotspots.
+This results in a more reliable service experience for users.

-The overall user experience will also benefit hugely from the Captive Portal API.
-We have traditionally designed Access Gateways to intercept the user web request and redirect it to a Captive Portal.
-With the Captive Portal API, the gateway does not need to intercept such requests.
-Instead, when users join the Wi-Fi network and receive an IP address via DHCP (or Router Advertisement in IPv6), the DHCP server also provides the URL to the Captive Portal API.
-This will trigger the device to query the API to determine whether it is in captive mode.
+The Captive Portal API significantly enhances the overall user experience.
+Traditionally, Access Gateways intercepted user web requests and redirected them to a Captive Portal.
+With the Captive Portal API, this interception is no longer necessary.
+Instead, when users connect to the Wi-Fi network and receive an IP address via DHCP (or Router Advertisement in IPv6), the DHCP server provides the URL to the Captive Portal API.
+The device then queries the API to determine if it is in captive mode.

-If the API states the device is in captive mode, the device will open the Captive Network Assistant (CNA) browser to log in.
-And, if the API says the device is not in captive mode, the device will proceed directly to the Internet.
+If the API indicates that the device is in captive mode, the device will launch the Captive Network Assistant (CNA) browser for login.
+If the API indicates that the device is not in captive mode, the device will proceed directly to the Internet.

 A More Stable User Experience with User Engagement through Venue Portal

-It takes time for new standards to be natively implemented in every device, so there might be some details in the Captive Portal API that still needs to be implemented for some devices.
-However, the standardized interaction between the device and the captive portal, as defined in the Captive Portal API, is always there to help devices determine their state and auxiliary information, such as the remaining session time or data.
-This allows the device to take action before it reaches the time or data limits, allowing the user to extend the session in a controlled way.
-This provides a smoother interaction between the device and the Wi-Fi service management system.
-Previously, with the guesswork of device-only captive portal detection and system-only control, the device was unaware of what was happening after authentication.
-This could cause sessions that appear to freeze after the session time or data has run out.
+New standards take time to be fully integrated into every device, so some details of the Captive Portal API may still need to be implemented on certain devices.
+However, the standardized interaction defined by the Captive Portal API ensures consistent support for devices to determine their state and access auxiliary information, such as remaining session time or data usage.
+This allows devices to take proactive steps before reaching these limits, enabling users to extend their session in a controlled manner.
+As a result, the interaction between the device and the Wi-Fi service management system is smoother.
+Previously, with only device-based captive portal detection and system control, devices often remained unaware of post-authentication status, leading to sessions that could freeze once time or data limits were exceeded.

-Another benefit of the Captive Portal API is that it can also provide a Venue Info URL.
-This excellent feature allows service providers to empower their B2B customers to engage with users locally with information and offers.
+Another key advantage of the Captive Portal API is its capability to provide a Venue Info URL.
+This feature allows service providers to empower their B2B customers to engage users locally with targeted information and offers.

-The Venue Info URL will appear when the user connects manually by selecting an open SSID or automatically through a secure Passpoint-enabled network.
-It will also offer otherwise anonymous Network Providers a way to show local information and customized advertising to users that connect through, for instance, OpenRoaming or Orion WiFi.
+The Venue Info URL is displayed when users connect either manually via an open SSID or automatically through a secure Passpoint-enabled network.
+It also enables anonymous Network Providers to present local information and customized advertising to users connecting through services like OpenRoaming.

-To offer the user a portal experience like this on a secure SSID is something new to ensure venue owners can engage with users.
-This is crucial for making secure Wi-Fi the norm rather than the prevalent open SSID.
+Offering such a portal experience on a secure SSID represents a significant advancement, allowing venue owners to engage users effectively.
+This is crucial for establishing secure Wi-Fi as the standard rather than relying predominantly on open SSIDs with traditional captive portals.

 A pragmatic approach